-Jaguar prices drop like a stone, so buyer beware, and watch out below.
+Jaguar prices drop like a stone, so buyer beware.
 Like a designer handbag or an expensive suit, they don't become more valuable over time.
 If you really want a Jaguar badly, try to find one that has already depreciated a lot, so that the other guy takes that financial hit, and not you.
-Jaguar ranks 31 out of 31 for the 3-year, 5-year, and 7-year holding periods, so if nothing else, their price falls are consistent and assured.
+Jaguar ranks 31 out of 31 for the 3-year, 5-year, and 7-year holding periods, so if nothing else, their price declines are consistent and assured.

 |Year||Depreciation||Residual Value||Percent Left||Value Rating|